SlugBot/web/patch_notes.md

   - Reduced the severity of Balance Error consequences.
   - SlugBot will now periodically scan itself and clean processes off itself.
     - Processes owned by higher level players will be prioritised.
+  - Command message when a `!steal` attempt fails gets deleted immediately.

 ### Bug Fixes
   - Fixed bug allowing suspended TRACKER processes to still function.
   - Minor bug fix with display of scan inject when process is already fully identified.